jbeatty88/jbeatty88/README.md

 <!--END_SECTION:waka-->

 - 💞️ I would love to collaborate!
-- 📫 You can reach me at joshbeatty@softwaresugar.co
+- 📫 You can reach me at josh.beatty@softwaresugar.com

 <!---
 jbeatty88/jbeatty88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.